The following Dispute Resolution practice note provides comprehensive and up to date legal information covering:

 This Practice Note covers the situation at the end of the implementation period following the UK leaving the EU.
 During the implementation period that starts on exit day ie the day the UK leaves the EU, the provisions in the withdrawal agreement will apply.
 For guidance, on the implementation period and the impact of the withdrawal agreement on service, see Practice Note: Brexit implementation period—applicable law.

 This Practice Note considers the effect of the UK leaving the EU without a deal on determining which law to apply when dealing with a dispute ie the applicable law (also known as governing law).
 The key UK regulation dealing with no deal Brexit and applicable law is The Law Applicable to Contractual Obligations and Non-Contractual Obligations (Amendment etc) (EU Exit) Regulations 2019, SI 2019/834 which amends two EU regulations dealing with applicable law so as to bring them within UK law.
-The two EU regulations are Regulation (EC) 593/2008, Rome I which applies when dealing with contractual obligations and
+The two EU regulations are Regulation (EC) 593/2008, Rome I which applies

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.